apj72/apj72/README.md

 - 👋 Hi, I’m @apj72
 - 👀 I’m interested in alsorts.
 - 🌱 I’m currently learning python
-- 💞️ I’m not looking to collaborate im just curious about GIT.
+- 💞️ For now as I am learniong, I’m not looking to collaborate.
+I'm just curious about GIT.
 - 📫 How to reach me ...

 <!---